-2020-2024 Strategic Plan
+2021-2025 Strategic Plan

-Executive Summary Yakima County Fire District 12 Strategic Plan 2020-2024
+Executive Summary Yakima County Fire District 12 Strategic Plan 2021-2025

-Benjamin Franklin is quoted as saying "Without continual growth and progress, such words as improvement, achievement, and success have no meaning."
+Benjamin Franklin is quoted as saying "By Failing to prepare, you are preparing to fail."
 After several years of strategic planning focused on key "Critical Issues", the District has moved from improving critical issues to focusing on "Strategic Priorities".

 This Strategic Plan is focused on continuous improvement through four Strategic Priorities that are key to the continued success of the District.
 Each Strategic Priority has goals and specific objectives identified for continuous improvement of the District's ability to meet our mission of preserving and protecting life then property.
-Through the process of updating our plan it became apparent to the planning committee that our Department is doing well and currently not facing any major critical issues which shifted our focus to continuous quality improvement.
-Henry Ford once said, "if you always do what you've always done, you'll always get what you've always got".
-This plan focuses on going from good to great while raising the bar for our District and the citizens we serve.